Luigi Cadorna: Post-war

+Historiography

 Opinions on Cadorna vary significantly.
 Some historians record Cadorna as an unimaginative martinet who was ruthless with his troops and dismissive of his country's political authorities.
 David Stevenson, Professor of International History at the London School of Economics, describes him as earning "opprobrium as one of the most callous and incompetent of First World War commanders."
-Critics of Cadorna describe him as a general leading multiple and consecutive failed attacks, causing a large number of casualties among his own men, while being disproportionately bitter and ruthless.
+Cadorna's detractors criticize him for leading multiple and consecutive attacks, which caused a large number of casualties among his own men, while of being disproportionately bitter and ruthless.
 In manner, he appeared a reserved and aristocratic officer of the old-fashioned Piedmontese school.

-During the course of the war, Cadorna dismissed 217 officers, and during the Battle of Caporetto, he ordered the summary execution of officers whose units retreated.
-Six percent of Italian soldiers under his leadership faced a disciplinary charge during the war and 61% of those charged were found guilty.
-About 750 were executed, the highest number in any army in World War I. Claims have been made that he also reintroduced the ancient Roman practice of decimation—the killing of every tenth man—for units which failed to perform in battle.
-These allegations alienated him from his troops.
-However, the military historian John Keegan records that his "judicial savagery" took the form of the summary executions of individual stragglers rather than the formalized winnowing of entire detachments.
+During the course of the war, Cadorna dismissed 217 officers, and during the Battle of Caporetto, he ordered the summary execution of officers whose units retreated; 6% of Italian soldiers under his leadership faced a disciplinary charge during the war and 61% of those charged were found guilty.
+About 750 were executed, the highest number in any army in World War I. Claims have been made that he also reintroduced the ancient Roman practice of decimation, the killing of every tenth man, for units that failed to perform in battle.
+Those allegations alienated him from his troops.

+However, the military historian John Keegan records that his "judicial savagery" took the form of the summary executions of individual stragglers, rather than the formalized winnowing of entire detachments.

-Other scholars and historians consider Cadorna a competent commander, able to obtain several victories during his offensives, despite the challenging conditions.
-Giorgio Rochat, although criticizing Cadorna for having "little concern for his soldiers", compares him to Joseph Joffre and Douglas Haig and writes that "trench warfare had its own terrible logic that was independent of Cadorna, as of other major commanders", adding that "Cadorna had an unshakeable faith in his own mission and was not without a sense of vision".
+Other scholars and historians consider Cadorna a competent commander, who obtained several victories during his offensives despite the challenging conditions.
+Giorgio Rochat, although criticizing Cadorna for having "little concern for his soldiers," compares him to Joseph Joffre and Douglas Haig and writes that "trench warfare had its own terrible logic that was independent of Cadorna, as of other major commanders."
+He adds, "Cadorna had an unshakeable faith in his own mission and was not without a sense of vision."
 It is also claimed that Cadorna was effective in the field of military logistics.
-Several of his offensives were decided together with Allied commanders as part of an overall strategy to wear out Austro-German forces, while simultaneous battles were occurring in the Western and Eastern fronts.
-His reputation reached its height in 1916, after the victories at the battles of Asiago and Gorizia, with the rapid conquest of the Sabotino.
-The disaster of Caporetto has been explained with the arrival of superior German forces to the Austrian front, believed to be about to collapse following the eleventh Isonzo offensive (battle of Bainsizza) in 1917.
-It was argued that the quasi-absolute power he assumed over the Italian army and the harsh discipline that he imposed on his soldiers was largely derived from his own strong sense of duty.
+Several of his offensives were decided together with Allied commanders as part of an overall strategy to wear out Austro-German forces, and simultaneous battles were occurring in the Western and the Eastern Fronts.
+His reputation reached its height in 1916 after the recapture of Asiago and the occupation of Gorizia, with the rapid conquest of the Sabotino.

+The disaster of Caporetto has been explained with the arrival of superior German forces to the Austrian front, which was believed to be about to collapse after the eleventh Isonzo offensive (battle of Bainsizza) in 1917.
+It was argued that the quasi-absolute power that he assumed over the Italian army and the harsh discipline that he imposed on his soldiers were largely derived from his own strong sense of duty.

 Family

-He was the father of Raffaele Cadorna Jr., an Italian general who fought during World War I and World War II, and was famous as one of the commanders of the Italian Resistance against German occupying forces in northern Italy after 1943.
+He was the father of Raffaele Cadorna Jr., an Italian general who fought during World War I and World War II and was famous as one of the commanders of the Italian resistance against the German forces occupying northern Italy after 1943.